myrthos/myrthos-site/content/en/blog/markdown.md

 ### Superscript and subscript

 Superscript and subscript are supported in HTML only.
-If below the blockquote nothing is visible, then unsafe HTML has been disabled in the site configuration
+If below the blockquote nothing is visible, unsafe HTML has been disabled.

 ```html
 This is<sup>superscript</sup>